Ancient One: The next life

-During Hercules' journey to the underworld in Dark Reign, the Ancient One was seen in Erebus gambling for his resurrection.
+During Hercules' journey to the underworld in Dark Reign, the Ancient One is seen in Erebus gambling for his resurrection.
 As explained to Hercules, the afterlife has become a shambles, due to various entities not paying attention.

-During a demonic invasion of New York via the Eye of Agamotto, Iron Fist is transferred into a white void when he comes in contact with the Eye, resulting in a face-to-face confrontation with a form that appears to be the Ancient One; the form claims that both he and a currently-unidentified associate are responsible for the demonic invasion due to his anger at Strange's recent "failures".
+During a demonic invasion of New York via the Eye of Agamotto, Iron Fist is transported to a white void when he comes in contact with the Eye, resulting in a face-to-face confrontation with a form that appears to be the Ancient One; the form claims that both he and a currently-unidentified associate are responsible for the demonic invasion due to his anger at Strange's recent "failures".
 However, a casual comment by Spider-Man prompts Strange, Doctor Voodoo, and Daimon Hellstrom to realize that they are dealing with Agamotto himself, as the Ancient One's demands for the Eye defy everything that was previously told to Strange about how the Eye is passed from one sorcerer to another.

-After Strange (who is no longer the Sorcerer Supreme) defeats Daniel Drumm, using dark magic that does not control him, the Ancient One's spirit appears and speaks to him:
+After Strange (who is no longer the Sorcerer Supreme) defeats Daniel Drumm's ghost using dark magic that does not control him, the Ancient One's spirit appears and speaks to him:

 You taught yourself to vanquish a foe who used your friends as weapons against.
 And you did it without hurting any of them.
 You protected this realm even though it is no longer your duty.
 I know that you relinquished your role as Sorcerer Supreme because you thought you did not deserve it anymore.
 Yet you continued to act as hero to anyone and everyone.
 And you asked for nothing in return.
 And because of this, I bequeath you once again the all-seeing Eye of Agamotto.
 For you are the Sorcerer Supreme once more."

-The Ancient One, in spirit form, provides guidance as a teacher to multiple magical students in a school established by Strange.
+The Ancient One in spirit form provides guidance as a teacher to multiple magical students in a school established by Strange.